Rescuers chip fallen climber from ice on Alaska mountain

 Rescuers reached Takac shortly after noon.
 He had remained conscious throughout the rescue.
 It took another three hours to free him, Preston said.

-Low snow on the lower glacier of Denali has left open crevasses that are hard to detect, the park service said.
+Low snow on the lower Kahiltna Glacier has left open crevasses that are hard to detect, the park service said.

 Takac's rescue was the second from a Denali crevasse this year of a person not roped to others.
 A climber fell May 26 a bit lower on the mountain.